-Retired judge calls effort to drop case against ex-Trump adviser 'gross abuse' of power
+Retired judge says effort to drop case against ex-Trump aide is 'gross abuse' of power

 The Justice Department now says the FBI investigation that led to the charge lacked an adequate legal basis and that Flynn’s statements, even if untrue, were not material.

+“The reasons offered by the government are so irregular, and so obviously pretextual, that they are deficient,” Gleeson wrote in response.
+“They reveal an unconvincing effort to disguise as legitimate a decision to dismiss that is based solely on the fact that Flynn is a political ally of President Trump.”

-But Gleeson suggested the opposite in his brief on Wednesday, which included snippets of the December 2016 calls between Flynn and Kislyak that led to the false-statement charge against him.
+Gleeson highlighted the conversations that Flynn had with Kislyak that led to the false-statement charge against him, and compared them against how Flynn portrayed them during his January 2017 interview with FBI.

-In them, the two men discussed the sanctions that the United States imposed on Russia for its interference in the 2016 election.
+A transcript showed Flynn telling Kislyak he wanted to avoid a “tit for tat” over sanctions the United States imposed on Russia for its interference in the 2016 election. [nL1N2DB300]

-On Dec.
-29, Flynn asked that Russia “not escalate the situation and only respond to the U.S. sanctions in a reciprocal manner.”

-“I don’t want us to get into something that has to escalate...you know, on a tit for tat.
-You follow me, Ambassador?”
-Flynn is quoted as saying.
+Flynn has also asked the U.S. Court of Appeals to force Sullivan to accept the request to drop the case.
+Arguments in that case are set for Friday.

+Sullivan has told the federal appeals court he cannot serve as a rubber stamp and must carefully review the facts in this “unprecedented” request.

 Reporting by Sarah N. Lynch and Jan Wolfe; Editing by Scott Malone and Alistair Bell